Adam-Agbaria/aws-serverless-deployment-pipeline/README.md

 </p>

 <p align="center">
-  This project sets up a serverless deployment pipeline using AWS services such as Lambda, DynamoDB, CodePipeline, and CodeBuild.
+  This project sets up a serverless deployment pipeline using AWS services.
 It enables automation of deployment workflows with infrastructure as code.
 </p>

 <div align="center">